charlesrono/charlesrono/README.md

 - 👋 Hi, I’m @charlesrono
 - 👀 I’m interested in python, SQL, Javascript,Typescript,Kotlin,Swift,Ruby,Rust and Golang
-- 🌱 I’m have learn't some currently learning some of the above languages
+- 🌱 I’m have learnt some of the above languages and currently learning others.
-- 💞️ I’m looking to collaborate on any projects using regarding the above languages.
+- 💞️ I’m looking to collaborate on any projects regarding the above languages.
-- ✨ Reach out to me via Fiverr or Upwork.
+- ✨ Reach out to me via  X, Fiverr ,Upwork or my personal website.